brandao-rafael/brandao-rafael/README.md

 I have experience in creating full-stack applications using ReactJS in the frontend and NodeJS with Sequelize and TypeScript in the backend.
 My dedication to delivering high-quality results ensures that I am well-equipped to tackle any project thrown my way.

-If you are looking for a skilled Full-Stack Web Developer who is committed to delivering quality results, please do not hesitate to check out my Github profile for more information about my work and skills.
+If you are looking for a Full-Stack Web Developer who is committed to delivering quality results, please do not hesitate to check out my Github profile for more information about my work and skills.
 I am ready to take on new projects and provide efficient solutions.

   </details>